FlexTRKR/PyFLEXTRKR/UserGuide.md

 # **4. MCS tracking algorithm**

-Tracking of MCS consists of nine steps (**Figure 2**), with the first four steps the same as that shown in **Figure 1**.
-Tracking is performed primarily on infrared brightness temperature (Tb) defined cold cloud systems (CCSs, which include cold cloud cores and cold anvils), with additional information provided by precipitation data to improve the identification of robust MCSs.
+Tracking of MCS consists of a total of nine steps.
+The first four steps are the same as that shown in **Figure 1**, and the additional 5 steps are shown in **Figure 2**.
+Tracking is performed primarily on infrared brightness temperature (Tb) defined cold cloud systems (CCSs, which include cold cloud cores and cold anvils), with optional information provided by precipitation data to improve the identification of robust MCSs.

 Since the first 4 steps are the same as tracking any features, the additional steps 5-9 specifically designed for MCSs are explained below:

 ## **Step 5.
 Identify MCS using Tb area and duration (serial)**

 Identify MCSs based on the CCS area and duration criteria.
 A track with CCS area > x km2 and persists for longer than x hour, and contains a cold core is defined as an MCS (**Figure 2a**).
 Tracks that meet MCS criteria are kept in the track statistics file.
 Smaller CCSs that merge with or split from those MCSs are also kept.
 Other tracks that are not associated with MCSs are removed.
 The CCS thresholds are set in the config file.

-*If there is no precipitation data available with the Tb data, this step is considered the final step of the MCS identification.
+If there is no precipitation data available with the Tb data, this step is considered the final step of the MCS identification.
 Some modification of the code in Step 8 (see below) is needed to map the tracked MCS number to the pixel-level files.

 **Output: **`stats_outpath/mcs_tracks_startdate_enddate.nc`